nvim-tree/nvim-tree.lua/README.md

 * Try temporarily disabling git integration by setting `git.enable = false` in your setup.

+## Help Wanted

+Developers with the following environments:

+* Apple macOS
+* Windows
+  * WSL
+  * msys
+  * powershell

+Help triaging, diagnosing and fixing issues specific to those environments is needed, as the nvim-tree developers do not have access to or expertise in these environments.

+## Contributing

+PRs are always welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Screenshots

 ![alt text](.github/screenshot.png?raw=true "kyazdani42 tree")